-Natural Surveillance
+Surveillance

-- 4.2.66 Natural Surveillance from dwellings should be ensured to provide safe and secure places to live.
+- 4.2.69 Surveillance from dwellings should be ensured to provide safe and secure places to live.
 Blank walls along road ways, footpaths and cycle ways can create unwelcoming and oppressive routes.
-Siting dwellings which overlook or open onto routes through and between sites can reduce antisocial behaviour, littering and crime. - 4.2.67 As far as possible, pedestrian and cycle routes should be overlooked by development to allow for natural surveillance. - 4.2.68 Natural surveillance should be incorporated quite easily into a development scheme through a number of design features which should ensure: - fronts of buildings face the public realm at ground level, particularly rooms with a lot of activity such as living rooms and kitchens and avoiding garage and bin stores; - ii. corners are built positively and should not provide 'dead' frontages; - iii. entrances to the property are overlooked; - iv. car parking spaces are overlooked by the property; - v. flatted developments maximise front doors onto the street and ground floor flats should generally have separate entrances as this minimises the shared access space;
+Siting dwellings which overlook or open onto routes through and between sites can reduce antisocial behaviour, littering and crime. - 4.2.70 As far as possible, pedestrian and cycle routes should be overlooked by development to allow for surveillance. - 4.2.71 Surveillance should be incorporated quite easily into a development scheme through a number of design features which should ensure: - i. careful consideration is given to the design of corner plots to ensure that they make a positive contribution to the street-scene on both sides and provide sufficient surveillance: - ii. entrances to the property are overlooked; - iii. flatted developments maximise front doors onto the street and ground floor flats should generally have separate entrances as this minimises the shared access space; - iv. the primary access to buildings is from the public realm with well-defined entrances at frequent intervals.